 Robert Janus – Director of Communications

 Rob was born in Alberta and moved to Victoria in 1983.
-Following studies at Camosun College and the University of Victoria, he has worked for over 20 years in the fields of communications and social marketing.
+Following studies at Camosun College and the University of Victoria, he has worked for over 25 years in the fields of communications and social marketing.
 Rob started his career at the Capital Regional District where he worked for 14 years in a number of capacities including Senior Regional Recycling Coordinator and Communications Coordinator for the Environmental Services Department.
 He has also worked as an independent sustainability consultant for businesses, government and non-profits and, most recently, as the Manager of Communications, Marketing and Public Relations for Victoria Hospice.
-Rob joined the Foundation in 2012 and enjoys volunteering as well as gardening, renovating, travelling, classic cars and spending time with his family.
+Rob joined the Foundation in 2012 and enjoys volunteering as well as gardening, renovating, traveling, classic cars and spending time with his family.

 Nathan Lapointe – Finance Administrator